marcov64/Lsd/Readme.txt

 5. When all the required packages are marked for download, choose "Next", accept the proposed changes and proceed to download and install Cygwin.
 Please wait until the installer finishes (it may take a while) and close the installer when requested.

-6. In Windows Explorer, double click in the "add-cygwin64-to-path.bat" file (in LSD installation folder).
-A black empty window should briefly open and close, and the Windows 64-bit configuration is done.
-Otherwise, if there is an error message and the black window remains open, see the alternative steps below to fix the problem.

-IN CASE OF PROBLEMS:

-LSD requires Cygwin to be added to the Windows PATH environment variable.
-If the above instructions fail, please open a Windows Command Prompt in the LSD installation directory.
-To do so, press and hold shift while right clicking LSD folder in Windows Explorer, then select "Open command prompt here".
-On the Command Line, please type the command below and press "Enter".
-If the installation was done to a different path, please adjust the command to the correct Cygwin installation directory:

-add-cygwin64-to-path C:\cygwin64

-Alternatively, or if you have problems with the command above, you can use Windows GUI to add Cygwin to the PATH.
-In Windows open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
+6. In Windows open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
 In the "System variables" list, select "Path" and press "Edit..." (be carefull to NOT DELETE the existing text).
 Run across the lines to see if your Cygwin bin folder, i.e. "C:\cygwin64\bin", is already there.
 If Yes, just press "Cancel" 3 times.
 If not, at the end of the "Variable value" field type ";" (next to the existing text) and add your Cygwin bin folder.
 Press "Ok" 3 times and you are done.
 Make sure you don't have any older version of gcc ahead of your Cygwin bin folder in PATH.

 ******************************************